-This is a trick I’ve kept secret and only shared with friends, but I think its finally time to share with the Australian public.
+This is a trick I’ve kept secret and only shared with friends, but I think its finally time to share with you all.

 Especially when prices keep going up annually and the health fund quality keeps going down with removal of services such as Homeopathy.

 Most health funds run on a calendar year period, January to December.
 Your fund benefits reset on January 1 and will last you ’til December 31.